 - paleo sour cream

-- First, brown meat with 2/3 cup chopped onion and 1 tbsp oil.
+- First, brown meat in large pot with 2/3 cup chopped onion and 1 tbsp oil.
 Drain fat where needed.
-Once browned, keep in pot on low .
+Once browned, keep the meat in the pot on low/simmer .

 - While meat is browning, make mole sauce.